xwmx/nb/README.md

   Show a note.
 Notes in text file formats can be rendered or dumped to standard output.
 Non-text files will be opened in your system's preferred app or program for that file type.

+  By default, the note will be opened using `less` or the program configured in the `$PAGER` environment variable.
+Use the following keys to navigate in `less` (see `man less` for more information):
+    f  Move forward one
+    b  Move back one page
+    q  Quit

   If Pygments [4] is installed, notes are printed with syntax highlighting.